exchangelib

 pip install exchangelib

-The default installation does not support Kerberos or SSPI.
-For additional Kerberos or SSPI support, install with the extra kerberos or sspi dependencies (please note that SSPI is only supported on Windows):
+The default installation does not support Kerberos, MSAL or SSPI authentication.
+For additional support for these, install with the extra kerberos, msal or sspi dependencies (please note that SSPI is only supported on Windows):

 pip install exchangelib[kerberos]